pretix/pretix-docs/docs/topics/gift-cards.md

 ![Page titled Invite organizer, showing a text input for the organizer's short form and a checkbox for allowing access to reusable media, both empty.](../assets/screens/gift-cards/invite-organizer.png)

-You can do that by navigating to [Your organizer] :fontawesome-solid-arrow-right: "Gift cards" :fontawesome-solid-arrow-right: "Acceptance" and clicking the :btn:Invite new organizer: button.
+You can do that by navigating to [Your organizer] :fontawesome-solid-arrow-right: ":fontawesome-regular-credit-card: Gift cards" :fontawesome-solid-arrow-right: "Acceptance" and clicking the :btn:Invite new organizer: button.
 Enter the organizer's short form into the field and click :btn:Save:.
 The organizer will then be listed on the acceptance settings page with the status "invited".
 The organizer can navigate to same settings page and "Accept" or "Decline" the invitation via the corresponding buttons.